cgwire/kitsu/docs/department/README.md

 ![Department filtered view](../img/getting-started/department_filtered_view.png)

-## Link metadata column to department
+## Link Metadata Column to Department

 You can now link your custom metadata column to a **department**.
 This way, this column will be seen on the department-filtered view of the **Supervisor** and **Artist**.